design-automation-edu/urban-prototyping-2018/yih_xi/iteration2.md

 <img src="imgs/2_elevation.jpg" width = "1000">
 <p align="center"> 1 elevation

 The second iteration is continues the typology of a highly dense built-up environment.
 The height of the residential blocks are affected by the proximity to the MRT nodes.
 The elevation shows the skyline of the urban planning.
 The distribution is slightly steeper.
-There was 1 sudden increase in building height.
-This is due to the intended allocation of one of the existing plot for a localized green.
+There was a sudden increase in building height, where 1 building is an anomaly in its extreme height.
+This is likely due to the allocation of one of the existing plot for a localized green that decreased the area of usable land for programmable land use.

 <p align="center"><img src="imgs/2_figureground.jpg" width = "400">
 <p align="center"> 2 urban plan